munshkr/flok/README.md

 This will install dependencies from all packages, and prepare (build) packages.

+If you have Node 13+, you might have an error about an incompatible package (`meyda`).
+Try running `yarn --ignore-engines` to skip that check.

 `web`, `repl` and `core` packages are stored on the `packages/` directory, and there is a root packaged managed by [Lerna](https://github.com/lerna/lerna).